1990 – Doc Daugherty

-Coach Daugherty has been a member of the OHSBCA for 45 years serving as a representative, going through the officer’s chairs, and serving as president from 1984-86.
+Coach Daugherty has been a member of the OHSBCA for 33 years serving as a representative, going through the officer’s chairs, and serving as president from 1984-86.
 He was named Division I Coach of the Year in 1990.
-He served as a coach in the following All-Star Games: Ohio-Michigan, Ohio-Kentucky, Ohio-West Virginia, and Ohio North-South along with many other All-Star games in the Cleveland area.
+He served as a coach in the following All-Star Games: Ohio-Michigan, Ohio-Kentucky, and Ohio North-South along with many other All-Star games in the Cleveland area.

-At Euclid, Coach Daugherty promoted a popular saying, "It’s a beautiful day in Euclid!
+At Euclid, Coach Daugherty promoted a popular saying, “It’s a beautiful day in Euclid!
 He wanted his students and players to enjoy and appreciated their lives, but at game time he expected 100% effort and hard work.
-Doc Daugherty served Euclid High School for 44 years as head basketball coach.
 He also serves as assistant football coach for 8 years.
 In 1949 Doc graduated from Glenford High School in a class of 16 students and graduated from Ohio University.
 In 1954, Doc served in the US Army in Korea as a 1st Lt. in the Medical Corps.
 After his military service Doc received a Master’s Degree from John Carroll University.
 He served the American Red Cross as a volunteer teaching CPR for 42 years.

 For 49 years Doc has been married to the former June Cotner whom he met at Ohio University.
 They have 5 sons, Harold, married to Janelle Kratzer, James (now deceased), Daniel, married to Lynn Shipley, Robert married to Mary Ann Radisek, and Thomas.
 They also have 9 grandchildren Justin, Cameron, and Emily (Dan’s family), Jacquelyn, Hal, David, and Jacob Lee (Hal’s family), Jackson, Benjamin and Ella Rose Lee (Bob’s family).